-Each year ACRE works with a board of Curatorial Fellows to produce exhibitions at our Chicago gallery, ACRE Projects, and partners with independent galleries and curatorial projects in Chicago and the region to provide public programming, performance, and exhibition opportunities to our residents following the residency program.
+Each year ACRE works to produce exhibitions at our Chicago gallery, ACRE Projects, and partners with independent galleries and curatorial projects in Chicago and the region to provide public programming, performance, and exhibition opportunities to our residents following the residency program.
 All alumni are also given web space on ACRE's digital flatfile.